LeaVerou/lea.verou.me/docs/var-groups/index.md

 ### Make design systems a first-class citizen

-This would involve standardizing a naming scheme for design tokens, and providing authors with a whole different syntax for passing design tokens around.
+This would involve standardizing a dedicated syntax and naming scheme (for the low level common denominator things — tints, hues, fonts, etc.) for design tokens, and providing authors with a whole different syntax for passing design tokens around.
 In some ways a bit like `accent-color` on steroids.

-There are certainly pros:
+There is certainly some value in such an endeavor:
 - Something like this would work *wonders* for making it easier to integrate web components into a page without having to tweak a ton of knobs (since even with variable groups, the component needs to be aware of the naming scheme used for the variations)
 - Similarly, authors could experiment with different themes without having to tweak anything in their own CSS or page.
 - They would be visible everywhere, even in non tree-abiding pseudo-elements and `@-rules` (but we could solve that in a much simpler way, e.g. via a `@document` or `::document` rule).

-But also a pretty big con: This would be a far bigger undertaking and the Impact / Effort is not favorable.
+However, this would be a far bigger undertaking and the Impact / Effort does not seem favorable.
 It is unclear if there is any advantage other than standardizing names (which could simply be "standardized" by convention).
 Variables get you a lot out of the box, that with this would need to redefine.
 E.g. it would be very important to pass design tokens to SVGs, but [SVG params](https://tabatkins.github.io/specs/svg-params/) are designed around variables.

+It is also unclear if baking a naming scheme into CSS, even just for the lowest common denominator things, is feasible, given the amount of variation out there.